3/7/2023 2:52:01 PM

 Don't wait too long to start mowing again.
 There's no magic date to start cutting the grass, but it's best to wait for the grass to reach a certain height.
 This varies depending on grass type, but the right height for cutting is usually around 2.5 inches.
 Cutting grass when it's too short increases its susceptibility to disease, but waiting too long to mow can stunt grass growth because the taller blades will shade the shorter blades and prevent them from accessing sunlight.

-While you're waiting to mow, prepare your riding lawn mower for the next season.
+While you're waiting to mow, prepare your lawn mower for the next season.
 This means completing maintenance like oil changes, belt changes, sharpening blades, etc. if they weren't completed at the end of the last season.
-Those looking for a new riding lawn mower should do so as early as possible to take advantage of early season deals at and to get the models they want before dealership inventory is depleted.
+Those looking for a walk-behind or zero-turn mower should do so as early as possible to take advantage of early season deals at and to get the models they want before dealership inventory is depleted.

 Keep in mind these spring lawn care tips encompass throughout the entire season and to complete as many of these items as possible before summer.
 It's much easier and cheaper maintaining a lawn than having to replace one.
-For lawn mower replacement and maintenance parts and maintenance help, visit a local Ariens residential lawn mower dealer or check the inventory at the Ariens online parts store.
+For lawn mower replacement and maintenance parts and maintenance help, visit a local Ariens dealer or check the inventory at the Ariens parts store.

 Katie Johnson is a gardening and landscape writer for LawnStarter Lawn Care.
 When she's not tending to her organic vegetable garden, she can be found exploring nature by bike or boat.